Parent

 The Brilliant Club has established seven Parent Power chapters: Fenland, Cardiff, Knowsley, East Oxford, East London, Mansfield and Peterborough – all supported by local partners.
 We have also taken on oversight of Oldham Parent Power.

-Across these chapters we currently work with 30 schools, 12 partners and over 200 parents, who are focussed on making a difference not only in their children’s life but in their communities.
+Across these chapters we currently work with 30 schools, 16 partners and around 340 parents, who are focussed on making a difference not only in their children’s life but in their communities.
 Check out what our some of Parent Power chapters have been up to recently: